unknownKade/dev_note/2. study/Architecture/Web Architecture.md

 - Data : controls data persistence

 ### Domain Driven Design
-domain is responsible for its own business logic.
+Each domain is responsible for its own business logic.
 They are independent logic units that message each other to interact.
 Data should not move between each domain.
 ### Hexagonal Architecture
 Uses ports and adapters for interacting with the outside of the program.
+Unit testing is easier as e
 - Port : custom interface to application.
 Ports remain the same regardless of what the external source is.
 - Adapter : converts in and output of port to interact with external sources